Dragon1 Standard: Concepts

 Dragon1 architecture is defined as a total concept: the coherent set of concepts of a structure (a system with constructive, operative, and decorative dimensions).

 If the concepts correctly address and blend construction, operation, and decoration, the concept becomes a total work of art.
 Even with organizations and IT, this can become true.
 So, concepts are the bricks of architecture.
-So, it is essential to know the main concepts that form a total concept or an architecture.
+Therefore, it is essential to understand the fundamental concepts that comprise a comprehensive concept or architecture.

 An example definition of the concept of Self Service: Self Service is the concept where the customer can select/choose.
-They also pay for goods, products, and services by themselves with the intervention of resources or people in the organization.
+They also pay for goods, products, and services independently, utilizing resources or personnel within the organization.

 This concept saves the organization resources and thus time and money in the sales process and increases the number of sales.

-A principle is an enforced of a managed way an entity works, behaves, or is constructed, producing certain results.
+A principle is an enforced or managed way an entity works, behaves, or is constructed, producing certain results.

 • Without knowing about the always and ever-produced results of a concept, you as an architect would not know why you chose a certain concept and made it part of the architecture.